Villenneuve-Loubet, near Nice- week one

 Once outside the shop I unpacked it to find the instruction book in both German and French.
 Not to worry, the menu in the camera was in English, and I soon had it up and running.
 The only drawback then was the battery having very little power in it.
 So there I was, walking around with the pocket camera in its pouch attached to my belt on one side, and the new, smaller, lighter video camera attached to the belt on the other.
 I must have looked like a gunfighter at the OK Corral.

-We wandered along to the Old Port area where we had our lunch the last time we were here, today though the restaurant was very busy, and our only seating choice was indoors with a small group of old French ladies who couldn't stop talking.
+We wandered along to the Old Port area where we had our lunch the last time we were here, though today the restaurant was very busy, and our only seating choice was indoors with a small group of old French ladies who couldn't stop talking.
 Having waited a long time to be served we upped and left.
 Wandering back towards the main centre we came across an American-style restaurant, not our cup of tea really but it was way past lunchtime and we were hot and tired.

 Whilst waiting for our burgers, fries and beers to arrive (€31/c£24 - who says crime doesn't pay), I noticed an electrical plug point nearby, after a quick word with the waiter I unplugged whatever was attached to it and plugged in the camera for charging.
 This gave me a bit more life for a few shots.